reactjstampabay/RehackedNative/README.md

 ### Instructions

 1. Replace the contents of `/src/containers/StartScreen/index.ios.js` with [`/src/containers/StartScreen/index.ios.js`](https://raw.githubusercontent.com/reactjstampabay/RehackedNative/step-5/src/containers/StartScreen/index.ios.js)
+1. Commit locally and compare differences

-## Goal 2: Add a Tabbed Dashboard component
+## Goal 2: Add a Dashboard component

 ### Explanation

-* In this step, we will add a tabbed Dashboard component for authenticated users.
+* In this step, we will add a Dashboard component for authenticated users.

 ### Instructions